Olympus E-410 vs E-M1 II

 It is notable that the E-M1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-410 does not offer wifi capability.
+In contrast, the E-410 does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the E-410) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-410 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-410 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the E-410 was succeeded by the Olympus E-420.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So what conclusions can be drawn?
 Is the Olympus E-410 better than the Olympus E-M1 II or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Olympus E-410: